 - Change of nonimmigrant status or extension of nonimmigrant stay for an individual currently in the

 - United States, even if the request is filed after the authorized period of admission has expired;

 - Re-parole of individuals previously granted parole by USCIS;

 - Expedited processing of advance parole requests;

-- Expedited adjudication and approval, where possible, of requests for off-campus employment authorization for F-1 students experiencing severe economic hardship;
+- Expedited adjudication of requests for off-campus employment authorization for F-1 students experiencing severe economic hardship;

 - Expedited adjudication of employment authorization applications, where appropriate;

 - Consideration of fee waivers due to an inability to pay;

 - Assistance for those who received a Request for Evidence or a Notice of Intent to Deny but were unable to appear for an interview, submit evidence or respond in a timely manner;